SimonLeclere/discord-easy-dashboard/docs/gettingStarted.md

 - options.name (string) : The name of the bot - Will be displayed on the home page.
 The default value is the bot nickname (obtained with client.user.username).
 - options.description (string) : A description of the bot - Will be displayed on the home page.
 No default value.
 - options.serverUrl (string) : An url to your bot support server - If specified, adds a button to access it on the dashboard.
 No default value.
+- options.inviteUrl (string) : An url to your bot invite link - By default, the dashboard will try to generate an invite link for you with admin permissions.
 - options.baseUrl (string) : The base url for the dashboard.
 Default to `localhost` for local developpment.
 - options.port (number) : The port of the dashboard.
 Default to `3000`.
 Set it to `80` to access the dashboard without specifying the port.
 - options.noPortIncallbackUrl (boolean) : If set to true, the callback url will not contain the port.
 Default to `false`.
 Use it if you are using repl.it or other services that do not support port in the callback url.